The Simple, Sweet Life

 • Perfectly potluck-able, particularly if you snag one of Ello DuraGlass baking dishes (these babies can go from freezer to oven to table and come with a perfectly sealing lid)

-How to make this hot chocolate sheet cake
+How to make this hot chocolate cake

 First, make cookies if you plan to use them as a garnish.

-Personally, I used made 1/3 of this chocolate gingerbread cookie recipe and decorated them with half a batch of royal icing, but you can easily used store-bought cookies if you want to save some time.
+Personally, I used made â…“ of this chocolate gingerbread cookie recipe and decorated them with half a batch of royal icing, but you can easily used store-bought cookies if you want to save some time.
+If gingerbread isn't your speed, but you'd still like to make your own cookies, sugar cookies and chocolate sugar cookies work well, too.

 You can also garnish this cake with a chocolate drizzle, chocolate chunks or just leave it plain.